 Supported by a scholarship from the Graham Centre for Agricultural Innovation Ms Hardie’s Honours research is examining the use of canola meal as a feed supplement for beef steers.

-Over a month Ms Hardie conducted her research trial at the CSU cattle feedlot where 160 Angus-cross steers were fed on a ration of poor quality silage.
+Over a month Ms Hardie conducted her research trial at the Charles Sturt cattle feedlot where 160 Angus-cross steers were fed on a ration of poor quality silage.

 “Half the steers received a supplement of canola meal, a by-product of oil production, while the other half received a supplement of wheat and cottonseed,” Ms Hardie said.